Shivashankar

 Shivashankar is a 1990 Indian Kannada-language film, directed by H. R. Bhargava and produced by Bhargava and Rajaram.
 The film stars Vishnuvardhan, Shobhana, Ramesh Bhat and Mukhyamantri Chandru.
 The film has musical score by Rajan–Nagendra.
 The core story line of the movie is inspired by the 1985 Hong Kong film Heart of Dragon, starring Jackie Chan, which was also later on used in the 1992 Hindi movie Jaan Se Pyaara - which followed the plot of the original but adapted the template of this movie by having the lead in dual roles of brothers.
+It marked actress Shobhana's second and final Kannada film to date.

+Plot

+Shankar earns a living by running a poultry farm.
+He earns the wrath of a notorious criminal when he helps Moorthi, a police officer, arrest his henchmen.